-Now, our President has proposed to return to the Moon, and eventually send men to Mars.
-While the technological challenge may prove to be a successful political strategy, and while many good-paying jobs may be created in the wake of such lofty goals, the true objective of the “scientific community” will never be achieved, and billions of dollars will have been wasted toward this end.
+Some politicians are proposing we return to the Moon, and eventually send men to Mars.
+While the technological challenge may prove to be a successful political strategy, and while many good-paying jobs may be created in the wake of such lofty goals, the true objective of the larger scientific community will never be achieved, and billions of dollars will have been wasted toward this end.

 “For the invisible things of him since the creation of the world are clearly seen, being perceived through the things that are made, even his everlasting power and divinity; that they may be without excuse:” (Rom.
 1:20)

-There will be no limit to the money spent, or the resources tapped, to prove that life is alone in the Universe —without a Sovereign.
-These efforts will continue to demonstrate the wisdom and brilliance of our God, as well as the folly of Darwin’s disciples.
+There will be no limit to the money spent or the resources tapped to prove that life exists without a Sovereign.
+These efforts continue to demonstrate the wisdom and brilliance of our God, as well as the folly of Darwin’s disciples.

 Therefore, more than any other time in human history, given the superabundance of evidence that continues to point to His everlasting power and divinity, we are without excuse.

 My six-year-old gets it.
 For that, I am thankful.